This blog is about mainly local people, interesting places, agriculture and life or events in the countryside.

 Why did I start writing this blog?

-This area of the population has been decreasing and the young generation has started to move to bigger cities.
+This area of the population has been decreasing and the younger generation has started to move to bigger cities.
 Some elementary schools are already closed.

 However, I met a lot of interesting people and I am getting to know a lot of attractive things here.